 The Pacific region covers Cook Islands, Fiji, Kiribati, Niue and Tuvalu, with some services extending to the Federated States of Micronesia, Marshall Islands, Nauru, Palau, Samoa, Solomon Islands, Tonga, Tokelau and Vanuatu.

-The West Africa region covers Benin, Burkina Faso, Chad, the Democratic Republic of Cabo Verde, Cameroon, Central African Republic, Chad, Côte d'Ivoire, Congo,The Gambia, Ghana, Guinea, Guinea Bissau, Liberia, Mali, Mauritania, Niger, Nigeria, Senegal, Sierra Leone and Togo.
+The West Africa region covers Benin, Burkina Faso, Chad, the Democratic Republic of the Congo, Cabo Verde, Cameroon, Central African Republic, Chad, Côte d'Ivoire, Congo,The Gambia, Ghana, Guinea, Guinea Bissau, Liberia, Mali, Mauritania, Niger, Nigeria, Senegal, Sierra Leone and Togo.